-Richard Chavez was born and raised in San Felipe Pueblo, one of the more conservative and traditional Pueblos of New Mexico.
+Richard Chavez was born in 1949 and raised in San Felipe Pueblo, one of the more conservative and traditional Pueblos of New Mexico.
 San Felipe Pueblo holds the distinction of being one of the only Pueblo communities located alongside the Rio Grande River.

 In the Early 70s, Richard worked as an architectural draftsman for Harvey S. Hoshour, A.I.A.
 Mr. Hoshour came to Albuquerque, New Mexico after working for the Bauhaus architect Mies Van de Rohe.
 The Bauhaus philosophy emphasized the principles of purity, sparseness, and balance that later influenced the designs by which Richards jewelry would become known.